 Students are invited to use the site on a regular basis to thoroughly learn the vocabulary for their course.
-Depending on how the instructor configures the quiz, students are asked to log in on 50 separate days during the term.
+Depending on how the instructor configures the word list, students are asked to sign in on 50 separate days during the term.
 The website gives students one point for every day when they correctly review the required number of words.
 The instructor can configure how many days a student must practice and how many words per day a student must successfully translate.

-All quizzes are spaced repetition quizzes.
-This means that the system keeps track of how many times in a row the student has correctly translated a word.
-The more times in a row a student correctly translates a word, the larger the interval before that word appears again in the quiz.
+Daily Vocab uses spaced repetition.
+This means that the server keeps track of how many times in a row the student has correctly translated a word.
+The longer the streak, the larger the interval before that word appears again in the word list.

 For example, if a student gets a word right once, they will normally see it again the next day.
 If they get a word right a second time, they will see it again after three days, and if they get it right again a third time, they will see it again after 7 days.
-If a student ever forgets a word and gets it wrong, they start over at the first interval.
+If a student ever forgets a word and gets it wrong, they lose their streak for that word and start over at the first interval.

-Spaced repetition quizzes allow students to focus their efforts on those words
+Spaced repetition allow students to focus their efforts on those words

-The intervals are configurable by the instructor or quiz owner.
-Though the default intervals work well, an instructor can shorten the intervals, for example, for the compressed summer term or lengthen them.
+The intervals are configurable by the instructor or word list owner.
+Though the default intervals work well, an instructor can shorten or lengthen intervals to suit their needs.
+For example, an instructor might want to shorten the intervals for the compressed summer term.
 Intervals can be specified in half-day increments.

-Students are encouraged to create their own quizzes for to help in studying.
-Feel free to create quizzes for other courses or for private study.
+Students are encouraged to create their own student or personal word lists for help in studying.
+Feel free to create word lists for other courses or for private study.

 Click on the menu icon at the top of the page.
 The menu icon is a stack of three short horizontal bars.
 The side menu will appear on the left-hand side of the page.
-Click on "Create your own quiz" in the side menu.
-Select the course you would like your quiz to be associated with (your instructor will be able to see your quiz) and give your quiz a descriptive name.
-Then click "Create Quiz."
+Click on "Create your own word list" in the side menu.
+Select the course you would like your word list to be associated with (your instructor will be able to see your word list) and give your word list a descriptive name.
+Then click "Create word list."

-Instead of selecting a course, you can indicate that the quiz is a personal quiz.
+Instead of selecting a course, you can indicate that the word list is a personal word list.

-There are a number of ways to add questions to your quiz.
+There are a number of ways to add questions to your word list.
 You can add questions one-by-one using the web interface provided.
-You can copy the word list from another quiz, or you can upload a spreadsheet in CSV or Excel format.
+You can copy the word list from another word list, or you can upload a spreadsheet in CSV or Excel format.

-To add questions one-by-one, click on "0 questions" from your quiz page and then click on "New question" in the menu.
+To add questions one-by-one, click on "0 questions" from your word list page and then click on "New word" in the menu.
 Fill out the form with a word or prompt and any number of valid translations or responses.

 If you would like to remove a translation, click the "X" icon at the right end of the input box.
 If you would like to add a new translation, click on "+" icon near the bottom of the form.
 Once you have filled the form, click the "Create Question" button.

-You can only create questions for existing chapters.
-Every quiz is created with a empty first chapter.
-You may add chapters by clicking on "Chapters" in the menu and then "New chapter.
-Fill out the simple form.
-Once you have added a chapter, you can add questions to them.
+You can only create questions for existing units.
+A unit is a small subset of vocabulary in a word list.
+You can think of it as like a chapter in a book.
+Every word list is created with an empty first unit.
+You may add units by clicking on "Units" in the menu and then "New units."
+Fill out the form.
+Once you have added a units, you can add questions to them.

-Continue in this way until you have created all your chapters and questions.
+Continue in this way until you have created all your units and questions.

-One way to add questions to your quiz is to copy a world list from another quiz that is already in the system.
+One way to add questions to your word list is to copy a world list from another word list that is already in the system.

-From your "Manage Quiz" page, find the box entitled "Copy vocabulary" and choose the quiz whose chapters and questions you would like to copy into your own quiz.
+From your "Manage word list" page, find the box entitled "Copy vocabulary" and choose the word list whose units and questions you would like to copy into your own word list.
 Then click "Copy vocab."
 It may take a few minutes to finishing copying the word list.

-To add questions to your quiz, you can upload a spreadsheet.
+To add questions to your word list, you can upload a spreadsheet.
 We currently accept CSV files, Excel files, and Open Office files.

-Find "Upload vocabulary" on your quiz page, and click "Choose File."
+Find "Upload vocabulary" on your word list page, and click "Choose File."
 Select your file and then click "Upload vocab."
 It may take a few minutes to upload your vocabulary.

-The format of your spreadsheet should be like this: the first column should have the chapter number.
-The first row of each chapter can specify the chapter name in the secon column.
-For the other rows, the second column should have a word or phrase you wish students to translate (the prompt), and the third and subsequent rows should have valid translations (responses).
+The format of your spreadsheet should be like this: the first column should have the unit number.
+The first row of each unit can specify the unit name in the second column.
+For the other rows, the second column should have a word or phrase you wish students to translate (the prompt), and the third and subsequent rows should have valid translations.

 If you are preparing your word list in CSV format, it should look something like this: